antmicro/topwrap/docs/source/pipeline_manager.md

 ### Building design

 Once the design has been created and tested for validity, you can build design using `Run` feature.
-If the design does not contain any errors, this will result in creating a top module, similarly when using Topwrap's `fpga_topwrap build` command.
+If the design does not contain any errors, this will result in creating a top module, similarly when using Topwrap's `topwrap build` command.